 Location IDs and location names

 In general the location tree is built using location names that you can assign in a way that makes most sense for your users.
-The most important aspect of the location tree is that it allows you to map location IDs, as assigned in OT-BASE Asset Discovery, can easily be transformed into something that makes sense to the average user right away.
+The most important aspect of the location tree is that it allows you to map location IDs, as assigned in OTbase Asset Discovery, can easily be transformed into something that makes sense to the average user right away.

 Location IDs are flat (or at least they don't use a hierarchy coding that would be obvious to every user), and can be mapped to any hierarchy level in the tree.
-This is done by editing location data in the details pane (see below) where you can assing a particular location ID to the given location, or via the REST API.
+This is done by editing location data in the details pane (see below) where you can assign a particular location ID to the given location, or via the REST API.

-If that location ID matches a location ID assigned in OT-BASE Asset Discovery, the respective devices will then automatically be "moved" to that location.
+If that location ID matches a location ID assigned in OTbase Asset Discovery, the respective devices will then automatically be "moved" to that location.

-The location details pane
+The location edit pane

 ID

 Location ID.
-This field is usually set in OT-BASE Asset Discovery.
+This field is usually set in OTbase Asset Discovery.
 Specifying a location ID used in Asset Discovery will make the respective devices show up in this location.

 Name